phpbb/documentation/development/extensions/tutorial_key_concepts.rst

 ==============

-Templating for extensions is no different than templating for phpBB3 in general. phpBB 3.1 has switched to the TWIG template engine but retains phpBB’s original templating syntax.
-Therefor, either phpBB or TWIG template syntax is permissible in an extension.
-If you are not familiar with TWIG, you may use phpBB’s syntax.
+Templating for extensions is no different than templating for phpBB3 in general. phpBB 3.1 has switched to the Twig template engine but retains phpBB’s original templating syntax.
+Therefore, either phpBB or Twig template syntax is permissible in an extension.
+If you are not familiar with Twig, you may use phpBB’s syntax.

 An extension can contain two types of template files: custom templates and :ref:`template-events-label`.
 An extension's custom template files should have unique names, preferably prefixed with the vendor and extension